micmejia/bible-dump/NKJV/Mark/Mark 15.md

 Now it was the third hour, and they crucified Him.

 ###### 26
-And the inscription of His [^d]accusation was written above: THE KING OF THE JEWS.
+And the inscription of His accusation was written above: THE KING OF THE JEWS.

 ###### 27
 With Him they also crucified two robbers, one on His right and the other on His left.

 ###### 28
-[^e]So the Scripture was fulfilled which says, "And He was numbered with the transgressors."
+So the Scripture was fulfilled which says, "And He was numbered with the transgressors."

 ###### 29
 And those who passed by blasphemed Him, wagging their heads and saying, "Aha! _You_ who destroy the temple and build _it_ in three days,